-It is also important to note that the certifications required by the relevant payment networks are designed to test functionality that is important to those networks, and ensure that EMV data is handled correctly by the terminal and the network as per the network's specification.
+It is also important to note that the certifications and testing processes required by the relevant payment networks are designed to test functionality that is important to those networks, and ensure that EMV data is handled correctly by the terminal and the network as per the network's specification.
 These certifications will not cover all types of testing that an ATM owner, acquirer, or issuer will need to perform.
 Regression testing, new feature testing, specific EMV testing, performance testing, volume testing, and stress testing may be needed prior to certifying with a payment network.
-It is vital to test the exact ATM configuration and software that will be used in production; therefore, internal testing should be completed prior to initiating formal certification with the networks.
+It is vital to certify the exact ATM configuration and software that will be used in production; therefore, internal testing should be completed prior to initiating formal certification with the networks.
 As noted previously, it is very likely that ATM vendors have already obtained all EMV approvals, and that the network certifications will be completed by the ATM processor.
 Further, either the vendor or processor may offer "pre-tested" configurations that will remove the burden of testing from the individual ATM deployer.
 ATM deployers may wish to specifically seek out "pre-tested" configurations to avoid pre-deployment testing.
 (It is recommended that some basic regression testing be performed at each new or updated EMV-capable ATM.)
+In order for an ATM to support contactless/mobile transactions, the ATM provider must provide a Letter of Approval from EMVCo for each tested contactless card reader and kernel.
+ATM owners, in conjunction with processors, must also complete contactless-specific certifications.